 Socialism in Europe

-Conservatives: The conservatives preferred the status quo.
+Conservatives: The conservatives preferred the status quo, i.e. things should remain as they were.
 However, their attitudes changed after the French Revolution.
-They were in favour of gradual change; with some preservation of old institutions.
+They were in favor of gradual change, with some preservation of old institutions.

 Industrial Society and Social Change